 Who doesn’t love gardens, flowers, plants and nature?
 Binsted and Walberton nurseries, created by my grandparents Rosemary and David Tristram, grow impressive numbers of plants every year, and are now both led by my father, Mike Tristram.
 To read more about the ethos, output, opportunities and family history of Tristram Plants, see the website, http://www.tristramplants.co.uk/ You can also follow the progress of the beautiful plants they are growing etc. on twitter at @TristramPlants

-Short & Girlie Productions run 10-week improvisation workshops for women.
+Short & Girlie Productions run 10-week improvisation workshops for women and non-binary folks.
 They provide a fun, supportive learning environment where participants can grow skills, build confidence and make friends.
 They offer low-cost bursary places and their ethos is to provide accessible, inclusive events.
 The core team also perform improv shows in Brighton and London.
 I’ve been on their courses & found them fabulous, refreshing and fun!
 Check out their Facebook page: https://www.facebook.com/TheShortAndGirlieShow/

 Mike South is a Brighton based photographer who loves to capture people’s passion in both digital and film formats, and to create lasting memories of those special events.
 Mike also provides landscape and architectural photography services, and has antique film cameras for some unique photo opportunities.
 Mike has kindly made most of the GLOW choir videos, helping capture wonderful community music memories.